kenOfYugen/dotfiles/README.md

 My neovim configuration uses `packer.nvim`, which should install itself.
 After opening `nvim` again, do `:PackerSync`.
 Also, make sure you have all the lsp's installed.

+If you don't know any keys, no need to look in the source!
+Press `mod+f1`.

 ### Dependencies
 The following aren't really dependencies (some are), but they are what you need to clone my setup exactly.